aibolem/vexflow-wiki-vexchords/Tutorial.md

 -   `Flow.articulationCodes.articulations` - List of articulation codes.
 -   `Flow.ornamentCodes.ornaments` - List of ornament codes.

-# Step 4: Beam Your Notes
+# Step 4: Beam Your Notes [ [run](https://jsfiddle.net/47Ld0a28/) ]

 VexFlow can beam your notes for you, but only if you ask it to.
 The `Beam` class, when passed a set of adjacent notes (in a shared voice), is responsible for rendering beams based on the durations of each note.
-See [this example](https://jsfiddle.net/47Ld0a28/):
+[See this example](https://jsfiddle.net/47Ld0a28/):

 ```javascript
 const { Renderer, Stave, StaveNote, Accidental, Beam, Formatter, Dot } = Vex.Flow;